bbawj/note-vault/random/CF2 Script.md

 Secondly, we hope that your support will unlock opportunities to work with key industry partners like Google.

 To conclude, I would like to share a quote from Alvin Toffler, a famous American futurist.
 "The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn."
-The digital age has offered a chance, a chance for those who are willing and capable to learn, unlearn and relearn, to thrive and grow.
+We at KidsCode want to create an opportunity for those who are willing and capable to learn, unlearn and relearn, to thrive and to grow.
 Together, KidsCode can be that first stepping stone for these bright children to gain these skills and realize their full potential, regardless of their starting point in life.
 Lets move forward Singapore!
 Thank you!

 Question and Answer